 One of the most common causes of a leaking shower base is building movement.
 Causing separation of the wall to floor junctions within the shower.
 Including deterioration of silicone seals and grout inside the shower.
 All contributing to water penetration under tiles.
 Over time, leading to damage to your waterproofing membrane.
 Once this has happened water can travel freely to the substrate of your home.

 Finally, there could be a plumbing issue.
 Either in the shower drain, taps or pipes.
 A plumber will be able to do a pressure test to check if there are any issues with pipes.
+You should always do regular maintenance to ensure that you don’t block your drains.
+If your drains are blocked there are simple ways to unblock shower drains.

 As can be seen there are many causes of leaking showers.
 For this reason, we always recommend for assessments to done by experienced and licenced professionals.
 In this way you are assured the leak is found and the correct shower repair is done.